 If a tenant leaves without giving the required notice, several consequences may follow:

-This scenario underscores the importance of knowing what is a notice period and adhering to the agreed terms.
+This scenario underscores the importance of knowing what a notice period is and adhering to the agreed terms.
+Unnotified tenants usually incur substantial monetary penalties.

 What to Include in a Notice to Vacate Letter?